Juliana Beykirch

 Founding Member

-Sam recently completed their PhD in the School of English at the University of Leeds.
+Sam completed their PhD in the School of English at the University of Leeds.
 His doctoral research project – ‘Thomas Middleton, Masculinities, Embodiment’ – explores the ways in which Middleton’s writing represents and engages with masculinities that inhere in those spaces and encounters between the body and the world.
 Sam maintains an interest in all things bodily, dramatic, and material.
 They have also worked on a public-facing research project with the International Anthony Burgess Foundation on a series of lectures delivered by Anthony Burgess in 1973 on Shakespeare’s life and work.
 They are currently editing a forthcomign book The Theatrical Legacy of Thomas Middleton, 1624-2024 alongside Dr William Green and Dr Anna Helgand, due to be published by Routledge in 2024.

 Oliver Lewis